jup-ag/space-station/guides/2-spot/1-swap/2-tutorials/4-how-to-earn-referral-fees.md

 slug: /swap/tutorials/earn-referral-fees
 ---

-*Last Updated: 5 November 2024*

 The Jupiter Referral program allows you to earn fees by referring users to the platform.
-It uses URL parameters to track referrals: https://jup.ag/?referrer=[ReferralKeyAddress]&feeBps=[FeesBps]
+It uses URL parameters to track referrals: `https://jup.ag/?referrer=[ReferralKeyAddress]&feeBps=[FeesBps]`

 :::info Important Notes
 - ExactIn swaps support both input and output tokens.